SUI-Components/sui-components/components/atom/tooltip/README.md

 # AtomTooltip

-AtomTooltip is a component that attaches a tooltip over a targeted element.
-It has some properties like being shown always on the screen changing sides if necessary, delays can be set, options to select text on tooltip and more.
-This component is based on the [Tooltip component](https://reactstrap.github.io/components/tooltips/) of [reactstrap](https://reactstrap.github.io/) which is built using [popper.js](https://popper.js.org/), so:
+AtomTooltip is a component that wraps an element and shows a tooltip over it.
+It has some properties like:
-- all the props that are accepted by reacstraps's [`Tooltip`]([Tooltip component](https://reactstrap.github.io/components/tooltips/)) will also be accepted by `AtomTooltip`
-- all the [modifiers](https://popper.js.org/popper-documentation.html#modifiers) that are accepted by [popper.js](https://popper.js.org/) will also be accepted by `AtomTooltip` through the `modifiers` prop
+- it will show the `title` attribute of the wrapped element by default
+- can also display html as content of the tooltip
+- being displayed on the screen changing sides if necessary
+- being displayed on target focus (through keyboard)
+- delays can be set
+- the arrow position can be set
+- options to select text on tooltip
+- tooltip will be hidden if targeted element is not in the viewport
+- tooltip can be applied over buttons (or any element w/ `onClick`)

+General behaviour will be:
+- **Desktop** → tooltip will be displayed only on `mouseover`
+- **Mobile** → tooltip will be displayed on `click` (and hidden w/ another `click`) over target element

+For wrapped elements w/ `onClick` action defined:
+- **Desktop** → tooltip will be displayed only on `mouseover`
+- **Mobile** → tooltip will be displayed on `longpress` (having the element pressed more than 1s).
+The `click` will trigger the defined action for the element

 ## Installation